Before you start

 - Click next to the widget and select Publish.

-- (Optional) Complete the security disclosure form for your widget.
+- (Optional) On the Data security page of the Publish widget modal, complete the security disclosure form for your widget.
 The security disclosure is a set of questions to help identify the data security practices of your widget.
 Your answers are reviewed by Figma.

-Note: When the disclosure form is approved by Figma, your answers are visible to logged-in users who view the widget's listing in the Figma Community.
+Note: Review and approval may take up to two weeks.
+When the disclosure form is approved by Figma, your answers are visible to logged-in users who view the widget's listing in the Figma Community.

 - Unrestricted network access: Your widget can access any domain.